-Obesity is defined as abnormal or excessive fat accumulation that may impair health.
-The WHO defines obesity as body mass index (BMI) greater than or equal to 30.1 Obesity leads to adverse metabolic effects on blood pressure, cholesterol, triglycerides and insulin resistance.
+Obesity is defined as abnormal or excessive fat

 Risks of coronary heart disease, ischemic stroke and type 2 diabetes mellitus increase steadily with increasing BMI.
 A higher BMI also raises the risk of cancer of the breast, colon, prostate, endometrium, kidney and gall bladder.
 Mortality rates go up with increasing degrees of overweight, as measured by body mass index.

-The worldwide obesity has more than doubled since 1980.
-In 2014, more than 1.9 billion adults, 18 years and older, were overweight that their BMI exceeds 25.
-Of these over 600 million were obese.
-Globally, 13 per cent of adults aged 18 years and over were obese in 2014.
+The worldwide obesity has nearly tripled since 1975.
+In 2016, more than 1.9 billion adults, 18 years and older, were overweight that their BMI exceeds 25.
+Of these over 650 million were obese.
+Globally, 13% of adults aged 18 years and over were obese in 2016.